Infineon/mtb-example-mcuboot-basic/README.md

    <details open><summary><b>Using CLI</b></summary>

-      From the terminal, go to the *blinky_cm4* directory and execute the `make program` command to build and program the application using the default toolchain to the default target.
+      From the terminal, go to the *blinky_cm4* directory and execute the `make program_proj` command to build and program the application using the default toolchain to the default target.

+      ```
+      make program_proj TOOLCHAIN=<toolchain>
+      ```

+      Example:
+      ```
+      make program_proj TOOLCHAIN=GCC_ARM
+      ```

    </details>

-7. After programming, the bootloader starts automatically and lets CM4 run the blinky app.
+8. After programming, the bootloader starts automatically and lets CM4 run the blinky app.
 Confirm that the user LED toggles at a 1-second interval and the UART terminal displays a message as follows:

     **Figure 2.
 Booting with the blinky app in the BOOT mode**

     ![](images/booting-with-blinky-in-boot-mode.png)

-8. Build (Do **not** program) the blinky application in the UPGRADE mode.
+9. Build (Do **not** program) the blinky application in the UPGRADE mode.

    <details open><summary><b>Using Eclipse IDE for ModusToolbox&trade; software</b></summary>

       1. Select the 'blinky_cm4' application in the project explorer.

-      2. Edit the Makefile and update the value of `IMG_TYPE` variable to `UPGRADE`.
+      2. Edit the Makefile and update the value of the `IMG_TYPE` variable to `UPGRADE`.

       3. In the **Quick Panel**, scroll down, and click **Build \<Application name>**.
    </details>